 So don’t just pick him up, drop him off at your place, and leave a few hours later to go to work.
 Be sure to time it so you have at least a few days free to connect with your new best friend.

 Show him around the house, and make him as comfortable as possible before leaving him alone.
 That way, he will have a chance to get to know you better, and also trust his new environment.

-Next, do a test run; after a few days home, check how your puppy reacts when you go out and lock the door behind you.
-You can even wait outside for a while to get an indication of how simple (or hard) it will be to leave him on his own.
+Next, do a test run — after a few days home, check how your pup reacts when you go out and lock the door behind you.
+You can even wait outside for a couple of minutes to get an indication of how simple (or hard) it will be to leave him on his own.

 You can’t expect your puppy to react well to training and bonding if his basic needs aren’t met.
 This means ensuring that ample food, water, warmth, and affection are available.